peilin54/edgar-data-extract/README.md

 cd ..
 ```
 2. Run code with 100 .txt files in ./test-100/ folder.
 Compare output .csv files with those in ./test-100/test_data.
-This will read from a list_txt file to get file reading order, to minimize difference caused by system reading the 100 files in different order.
+The "-readlist" tag in the command line will read from a `list_txt` file to get .txt file reading order, to minimize difference caused by system reading the 100 .txt files in different order.
 ```
 cd tests
 clean_testfolder.sh